vatesfr/xen-orchestra/docs/supported_hosts.md

 ## XCP-ng

 :::tip
 Xen Orchestra and XCP-ng are mainly edited by the same company ([Vates](https://vates.fr)).
 That's why you are sure to have the best compatibility with both XCP-ng and XO!
-Also, we strongly suggest people to keep using the latest XCP-ng version as far as possible (or N-1).
+Also, we strongly suggest people to keep using the latest XCP-ng LTS version as far as possible (or N-1).
 :::

+- XCP-ng 8.3 ✅ 🚀
 - XCP-ng 8.2 LTS ✅ 🚀
-- XCP-ng 8.1 ✅ 🚀
+- XCP-ng 8.1 ✅ ☠️
-- XCP-ng 8.0 ✅
+- XCP-ng 8.0 ✅ ☠️
 - XCP-ng 7.6 ✅ ☠️
 - XCP-ng 7.5 ✅ ☠️
 - XCP-ng 7.4 ✅ ☠️

 ## XenServer (formerly Citrix Hypervisor)

+- XenServer 8 ✅
 - Citrix Hypervisor 8.2 LTS ✅
-- Citrix Hypervisor 8.1 ✅
+- Citrix Hypervisor 8.1 ✅ ☠️
-- Citrix Hypervisor 8.0 ✅
+- Citrix Hypervisor 8.0 ✅ ☠️
 - XenServer 7.6 ✅ ☠️
 - XenServer 7.5 ✅ ☠️
   - [VDI I/O error](https://bugs.xenserver.org/browse/XSO-873), waiting for Citrix to release our fix